hyochung301/CertValidator/README.md

 ### Exporting Root CA

-Mac stores its root CA in different ".keychain" files, which OpenSSL does not support.
+Mac stores its root CA in different ".keychain" files, which OpenSSL does not support. <br />
 To export all root CA to ".pem" format (which is supported by OpenSSL), run the following command:

 ```bash